zbjornson/bson-to-json/README.md

 - Iterator-based (streaming) interface.
 It's mostly working in the C++ version, but crashes on gc.
 See documentation in the `iterator` branch.
 I also experimented with C++20 coroutines in the `coroutines` branch.
+- Drop `long` dependency when Node 10 support is dropped.
+- Consider adding an option to prepend a comma to the output so it can be used with MongoDB cursors more efficiently.